oat-sa/extension-tao-test/runner.md

 The probe overseer provides a way to register probes that reacts to particular events.
 There are two kinds of probes:

-- probes that captures info when they are activated by an event
+- probes that capture info when they are activated by an event
-- probes that computes time spent from their activation to their deactivation and captures info at this time
+- probes that compute time spent from their activation to their deactivation and capture info at this time

 ### Create a Probe Overseer Instance